-Applications built from the Modeler can bring together users from all areas and departments of your business, and help build a connected approach to your planning, budgeting, and forecasting process.
-As data is collected in real-time, it creates an always up-to-date and accurate picture of your business's potential.
+These Applications, or solutions, promote collaboration across business areas and departments, promoting a unified approach to your planning, budgeting, and forecasting process.
+As data is collected in real-time, Applications provide an always up-to-date and accurate picture of your business.

-The Modeler has the tools and capability to build out both the back-end infrastructure of the application, as well as the front-end design and user experience.
-As Kepion Applications are built from an underlying database leveraging Microsoft SQL technology, all of your data and logic can be unified and secured into a single source.
+The Modeler has the functionality to build both the Application's back-end infrastructure and front-end UX.
+As Applications are constructed from an underlying database leveraging Microsoft SQL technology, you can consolidate and secure all your data and logic in one single source.

 Kepion has been used to craft Planning, Budgeting, Forecasting, and Workforce Management solutions for enterprise businesses on every continent, in every industry.
-Customers such as Energizer, Unilever, Playtex, BHP, GE Capital, and Bayer Healthcare Pharmaceuticals have all turned to Kepion in order to streamline their budgeting and forecasting process with real-time reporting and analysis.
+Energizer, Unilever, Playtex, BHP, GE Capital, and Bayer Healthcare Pharmaceuticals have used Kepion to streamline their budgeting and forecasting process with real-time reporting and analysis.

-These Dimensions will be used to define three OLAP cubes, or Models: an Assumption Model, Expense Model, and Reporting Model.
+These Dimensions will define three OLAP cubes, or Models: an Assumption Model, Expense Model, and Reporting Model.

 We'll then use these Models to create a number of reports, or Forms.
-Forms allow us to interact with the data stored in the Model.
+Forms allow us to interact with the data stored in the Models.

-And lastly, we'll setup the calculations and business rules that define how the data in the application should be presented in the Net Income Report.
-At the end of the tutorial, you should have a strong understanding of each of the basic components that drive a Kepion Application.
-To begin, select Part 1 - Application Settings from the Table of Contents below.
+Lastly, we'll set up the calculations and business rules that define how the data should be presented in the Net Income Report.
+At the end of the tutorial, you should have a strong understanding of each of the basic components that drives a Kepion Application.

 Table of Contents